 What do Do

 Explore the Miami Design District – After brunch at Little Hen, mom and I walked over to the Miami Design District.
 They have high-end stores like Gucci, Dior, and Louis Vuitton with fun art installations all around.
-They also had cool stores like Ganni, Reformation, Alice & Olivia, and Fendi.
+They also have stores like Ganni, Reformation, Alice & Olivia, and Fendi.
 I loved walking around and seeing the murals and statues in between shops.

 Walk Around the Art Deco District/Ocean Drive – Near the Moxy in South Beach was the Art Deco District.
 You can visit the welcome center or walk around on your own.
 There are some seriously cool buildings with the most beautiful architecture.
 It’s a great free thing to do!